aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_13_Azure Monitor.md

     >**Note**: You can generate some additional load on the Azure VM you deployed earlier in this lab by using the following steps:

- 7. Now, navigate to the Azure VM blade within the Azure portal.
+ 7. Now, navigate to the Azure VM blade within the Azure portal and select **myVM**.

  8. On the **Overview** page for the virtual machine, select the **Connect** button.